blakethomas12/Beav-Guesser/Reports/Week 8 Report.md

 - ### Joy
   **Progress and Issues**
-  1) Modified page_functions file to simulate 5 rounds.
-  2) Game logic flows correctly
+  1) Map canvas clears after each round, submit guess after each round, start game again button and home button after game ends

   **Goals From Last Week**
-  1) Implement a game loop to simulate 5 rounds
-  2) Ensure game features and logic connect (submit guess, scoring, etc.)

-  **Goals For Next Week**
   1) (Continuation) Ensure game features and logic connect (submit guess, scoring, etc.)
   2) Map canvas should be cleared after each round
   3) Implement a submit guess button to allows users to submit a guess when they are ready instead of the system automatically submitting a guess

+  **Goals For Next Week**
+  1)

 - ### Lukas
   **Progress and Issues**